Rooftops and servants' quarters at Treasurer's House

 There’s a pause outside with a superb view over the nearby buildings, rooftops, gardens and onto York walls.
 The fainthearted might not like to get too close to the edge as you make your way between the male and female sides of the attics.
 However it’s worth the effort, especially if you’re a fan of architecture, with this tour offering the best views and appreciation of the brickwork and gable ends.
 There are also unrivalled views of York Minster – imagine living up in the rooftops with little free time to appreciate the views.

-Tickets to the house are not needed to join a tour.
-Tours cost £4 per adult and £3.50 per child and are suitable for 5 yrs +.
+Tickets to the house are not needed.
+Tours cost £4 per adult and £3.50 per child and are suitable for 5 yrs+.